Welcome to today's edition of the Rush 24-7 podcast.

 Now, they are going to allow a pool reporter, one pool reporter to come in and take a quick sneak peek at the setup.

-They are trying to hold off the menu because it's probably 4,000 calories and will contradict Michelle's uh austerity program or food is concerned.
+They are trying to hold off the menu because it's probably 4,000 calories and it'll contradict Michelle's austerity program where food is concerned.

-They're trying to hide the opulence of what's going on tonight with the state dinner for um for for uh Felipe Collaron, the uh Mexican president.
+They're trying to hide the opulence of what's going on tonight with a state dinner for Felipe Coleron, the Mexican president.

-So this guy is being brought in by Michelle and uh and Barack.
+So this guy is being brought in by Michelle and Barack.

-The regular White House chefs get shoved aside, they peel the potatoes that chop the onions.
+The regular White House chefs get shoved aside.

 This chef that they brought in from Chicago started tweeting from the White House kitchen.